-- (1) Historical perspectives on security issues.
-The student can find and apply information on the historical roots of particular security issues as well as similar historical cases to provide insight. - (2) Political science approaches to security issues.
-The student can identify and apply general political science findings to particular security issues. - (3) Research Methodology: The student has mastered basic research methods applicable to security studies, and can find and apply the appropriate method to attack a particular problem. - (4) Written communication.
-The student can summarize cases and present research results clearly and effectively in writing.
+(1) Historical perspectives on security issues.
+The student can find and apply information from historical literature on the historical roots of particular security issues as well as related historical cases in order to provide insight.

+(2) Political science approaches to security issues.
+The student can identify and apply general political science findings from the literature to particular security issues.

+(3) Research methodology.
+The student has mastered basic research methods in history and political science applicable to security studies, and can find and apply the appropriate method to attack a particular problem.

+(4) Data collection.
+The student has demonstrated the ability to find and assemble a substantial and relevant body of data (whether that takes the form of archival documents, a set of quantitative data, or some other form) to investigate a particular research problem.

+(5) Written communication.
+The student can summarize his/her research process and present research results clearly and effectively in writing.